stackhpc/ansible-slurm-appliance/docs/production.md

 default in `environments/site/tofu/variables.tf`.

-For a development environment allowing OpenTofu to manage the volumes using the default value of `"manage"` for those varibles is usually appropriate, as it allows for multiple clusters to be created with this environment.
+For a development environment allowing OpenTofu to manage the volumes using the default value of `"manage"` for those variables is usually appropriate, as it allows for multiple clusters to be created with this environment.

 If no home volume at all is required because the home directories are provided